Kotlin/kotlinx.coroutines/docs/topics/composing-suspending-functions.md

-Note that if we just call [await][Deferred.await] in `println` without first calling [start][Job.start] on individual coroutines, this will lead to sequential behavior, since [await][Deferred.await] starts the coroutine execution and waits for its finish, which is not the intended use-case for laziness.
+Note that if we just call [await][Deferred.await] in `println` without first calling [start][Job.start] on individual coroutines, this will lead to sequential behavior, since [await][Deferred.await] starts the coroutine execution and waits for its finish, which is not the intended use-case for concurrency (the goal of using LAZY start is to enable parallel execution by explicitly calling start() first).
 The use-case for `async(start = CoroutineStart.LAZY)` is a replacement for the standard [lazy](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/lazy.html) function in cases when computation of the value involves suspending functions.